maxmurdoch/flock/src/pages/index.md

         Pay to instantly receive your policy documents by email.
 Enjoy the flight!
       title: 3.
 Get flying
-  title: How Flock Cover works
+  title: How our Pay-as-you-fly cover works
 stopWorrying:
   description: >-
     We create products, features and tools based on what our customers tell us